-people say "diversify" and what they usually mean is "put your money in Industry A, Industry B, and Industry C." or, financial instrument A, B, and C.
+people say "diversify" and what they usually mean is "put your money in Industry A, Industry B, and Industry C."

 my perspective is you should allocate resources for short-term vs long-term growth. and you should broaden "investment" to include personal as well as asset-based decisions.

 short term investments

 long term investments

 the opening statement of Kadavy's short "10 Passive Income Ideas" offers the best "passive income" definition i've found:

 Some people misunderstand passive income.
 They think it means you earn money without working.
 What it really means is that you shift the moment when you provide value to a time when you aren't working.

 taking this a step further, truly passive income is achieved by acquiring a project that returns passive income for the founder/maker. startup costs like spinning up a website, creating content, experimenting with marketing channels, and finding an audience become their problem, and you get it all for free.